benni-dev-ux/neural_network_package/README.md

 ## Evaluation

-To evaluate the performance of the network, there are several functions that can be used.
+There are several functions that can be used, to evaluate the performance of the network.

 1. Accuracy for multiclass classification

    parameters:

    - h : prediction results (as softmax)
    - y : ground truth as one hot vectors

    ` accuracy = nnp.accuracy_multiclass(h, y)`

 2. F1 Score

    The F1 score calculates the accuracy from the precision and recall of the prediction results.

    parameters:

    - h : prediction results (as softmax)
    - y : ground truth as one hot vectors
    - true_negative_value : value that should be considered as true_negative, for example 0